 3. APPLY FOR A CREDIT CARD

-Credit cards are another option, but require extreme self-discipline.
+Credit cards are another option but require extreme self-discipline.
 Interest rates are much higher for those without credit.
-If you chose this route, it will be important to pay the balance in full each month and on time to avoid high interest charges and fees.
-If you choose this route, consider setting a budget on how much you will charge each month.
+If you choose this route, it is imperative to pay the balance in full each month and on time to avoid high-interest and fees.
+Consider setting a budget on how much you will charge each month.